Google Ads Conversion Tracking Using Google Tag Manager (2025 New Interface)

 For this guide, the focus is on the most common and crucial type for most businesses: Website.
 Select it, enter the website domain, and click Scan.

-Step 2: Choosing Your Settings (and What They Actually Mean)
+Choosing Your Settings (and What They Actually Mean)

 After scanning the site, Google will present options to create a conversion action.
 It is best to set it up manually to have full control and understanding.
 Scroll down and click + Add a conversion action manually.
 This is where many marketers feel overwhelmed, but each setting has a clear purpose tied directly to business goals.